Research Studies and Clinical Trials

 This prospective randomized trial compares the effectiveness of combinatorial pharmacogenomics (PGx) guided treatment versus best-practice guideline concordant treatment on well-being and depression severity in patients with major depressive disorder.
 Through REACHnet, University Medical Center New Orleans (UMC) is participating in this PCORI-funded trial lead by Massachusetts General Hospital.
 Results from GEARx may help improve personalized treatment for patients living with depression.

 PCORnet Blood Pressure Control Laboratory (BP Control Lab)

-REACHnet partnered with University of California San Francisco, the American Heart Association (AHA), and the American Medical Association (AMA) on a PCORI-funded project to compare two different ways of helping clinical practices control blood pressure—by giving them access to several AMA/AHA materials that can help doctors improve their methods, with or without a practice facilitator to guide their use of those materials.
+REACHnet partnered with University of California San Francisco, the American Heart Association (AHA), and the American Medical Association (AMA) on a PCORI-funded project that compares two different ways of helping clinical practices control blood pressure — giving access to several AMA/AHA materials that can help doctors improve methods, with or without a practice facilitator to guide their use of those materials.
 The study will also test two types of home blood pressure monitors—one that connects with a smartphone and one that does not—to see which is more effective for helping patients achieve their personal goals for blood pressure control.
-Results from this study will provide real-world evidence for improving BP control in the United States.
+Results from this study will provide real-world evidence for improving blood pressure control in the United States.

 Genetic testing to Understand Renal Disease Disparities across the U.S. (GUARDD-US)